Namit2111/Linkedin-to-resume/README.md

 3. **Install dependencies**:

-   Use the `requirements.txt` file to install all required libraries.
+   Use the `requirements.txt` file to install the necessary libraries.

    ```bash
    pip install -r requirements.txt